Seagate/openSeaChest/.github/ISSUE_TEMPLATE/report-a-firmware-defect.md

 This template collects all information needed before submitting a firmware-related issue to Seagate.

-openSeaChest **cannot** accept firmware defect reports directly, and will automatically close such submissions.
+openSeaChest **cannot** accept firmware defect reports directly and will automatically close such submissions.

-Firmware defects may still need evaluation by Seagate engineering, and in many cases they qualify as **security defects** (for example, if the drive becomes unresponsive or “bricked”).
+Firmware defects may still require evaluation by Seagate engineering and, in many cases, may qualify as **security defects** (for example, if the drive becomes unresponsive or “bricked”).

 To submit to Seagate, use: